 (4) Not recovered in indirect costs

-Do you see how you can both get the program the support it needs and also make your funders happy because you have just reduced indirect costs and put more of the costs directly into the federally sponsored program?
+Do you see how you can get the program the support it needs and make your funders happy because you have just reduced indirect costs and put more of the costs directly into the federally sponsored program?

 It’s a win-win situation…but only if you plan for it from the beginning.

-Secret #3: Uncle Sam Wants the Low Risk Grantee
+Secret #3: Uncle Sam Wants the Low-Risk Grantee

-I shared about how the federal agencies want to keep the indirect support costs as low as possible and I don’t see that trend reversing anytime soon.
-(Take notes those of you with high indirect cost rates!)
+I shared how federal agencies want to keep indirect support costs as low as possible.

 Here’s the thing…

-This is not like the Highlights magazine of childhood dentist trips where you found the umbrella and cat in the drawing of the tree!
+A well-written grant application is not like the Highlights magazine of childhood dentist trips where you found the umbrella and cat in the drawing of the tree!

 Talk about the organizations: